 When did lockdown 3 start in England and how long will it last?

-Boris Johnson earlier this year that England will go into its third national lockdown - here's what we know about when it will start and end.
+Boris Johnson announced in January that England will go into its third national lockdown - here's what we know about when it will start and end.

 "We now have a new variant, and it’s been frustrating and alarming to see the speed at which it’s been growing."